Dzejkoo/www-biernat-pl/README.md

 ## Biernat - website

 Simple one page website.
-It's my first comercial project where I had contact with bussines client.
-My own design logo and landing page website.
-On this project I have learned how put website to own server, how generete SSL and how protocol HTTP works.
+It's my first comercial project where I had contact with a bussines client.
+Logo and landing page design made by myself.
+On this project I have learned how to put a website to my own server, how to generete SSL certificates and how the HTTP protocol works.

 ## Technologies:

 - Javascirpt
 - CSS

 ## Setup

 Clone this repo and open with Live Server on IDE.